christian-schlichtherle/service-wight/README.md

 ## Features

 + Generates entries in `META-INF/services/`.
-+ Partitions locatable services into service providers and service transformations for some product of any type.
++ Partitions locatable services into service providers and service filters for some product of any type.
 + Sorts and filters located services based on their priority.
-+ Composes located service providers and service transformations into custom service providers.
++ Composes located service providers and service filters into custom service providers.
 + Provides transparent access to the located services for...
   + post mortem analysis, e.g. logging, or...
   + overriding the priority based sorting and filtering.